 Consumer survey finds that a large majority of users avoid installing unsigned software

+For any software developer or publisher, one of the worst nightmares is that their software doesn’t even get a chance to run, not by any fault of the software but due to security warning because the software is not signed.
 We recently contracted with Google Consumer Surveys to measure consumer perception of this warning message – the results show that users have a very negative view of unsigned software.
 Fortunately, there’s an easy solution to overcome this warning message: sign your software using a trusted code signing certificate.

 Google Surveys: What Users Think of Unsigned Software